Larvact/WordCountSynalogik/README.md

 11. "(test)" - Transforms to the word test with length 4.
 Multiple punctuation either side of a word are removed too
 12. & - Transforms to the word & with length 1

-###Non Word Examples
+<h3>Non Word Examples</h3>
 1. \*******************
 2. \#$%%^$^"£$"£%
 3. Anything that does not contain an alphanumeric

 For the specific regex used to create these rules look at the ENUM located at src/main/java/org/toby/wordcount/utils/Regex.java

-##Limitations
+<h2>Limitations</h2>
-1. Currently the program will be inaccurate for non-English languages
+1. The program is inaccurate for non-English languages
-2. Can only handle one file at a time.
+2. Can only handle one file at a time

-##Improvements
+<h2>Improvements</h2>
-1. Test coverage not yet at 100%.
-A little bit more unit testing to achieve this.
-Mostly with negative testing.
+1. Test coverage not yet at 100%, more unit testing required to achieve this.
+Mostly with negative testing
 2. Have a BA to review the base assumptions of a word and add/amend/remove transformations as applicable
 3. Instead of writing the result to the console, generate a results text file
 4. Implement code to handle multiple file inputs